 - Residual Capacity: The capacity of flow left in the edge after subtracting the flow.

-Understanding the Ford-Fulkerson Approach with an Example
+Ford-Fulkerson Approach with an Example

 The intuition behind solving this problem is quite simple.
-Let's understand this with help of an example.
+Let's understand this with the help of an example.

 Imagine you have a network of roads from where daily certain cars travel.
 Take a look at below car network.
 Now, obviously, the roads cannot be infinitely wide, thus, they all have a fixed width that ensures only a certain number of cars travel through them at a time.
-There is a starting point and a destination as well.
-The cars always start from the starting point and have to reach the destination.
-But, there are several paths to take.
-Let's start sending cars one by one to all the roads.

 1. 0->1->2->5